Our curriculum statement

 In September 2014, the Primary National Curriculum underwent some significant changes.
 This has provided the school with an excellent opportunity to review and refresh our curriculum offering to the children in our school to ensure that not only are the core skills and knowledge in English, Maths and Science covered, but also that the changes to the ICT curriculum, now known as Computing, are reflected as well as the Humanities and Arts.
 The staff have worked hard to re-create curriculum maps for each mixed age class from Yr1-6 to reflect these national changes.

 As a church school, the RE curriculum is very important.
-We follow the Cambridgeshire Agreed Syllabus and work closely with the Diocese to ensure that our RE provision reflects current thinking both locally and at a national level.
+We follow the 'Understanding Christianity' scheme and work closely with the Diocese to ensure that our RE provision reflects current thinking both locally and at a national level.

-If you would like to find out more about our curriculum then please contact the Headteacher, Mrs Allen, or the Deputy Headteacher, Mrs Thomas who will be happy to discuss in more detail.
+If you would like to find out more about our curriculum then please contact the Interim Headteacher, Mrs Thomas who will be happy to discuss in more detail.